-Fall through spring is a great time to go birdwatching in the San Francisco Peninsula, as flocks of birds migrate from as far as Alaska to South America (and back) in a region known as the Pacific Flyway.
-San Mateo County's open spaces and coastlines are an important stop for these birds along the way, and luckily for us, that means there are many different species to see, from majestic hawks soaring in the distance to the smallest hummingbirds flitting by.
+Fall through spring is a great time to go bird watching on The San Francisco Peninsula, as flocks of birds migrate from as far as Alaska to South America (and back) in a region known as the Pacific Flyway.
+The Peninsula's open spaces and coastlines are an important stop for these birds along the way, and luckily for us, that means there are many different species to see, from majestic hawks soaring in the distance to the smallest hummingbirds flitting by.
 Many birds also like to stick around all year, so there’s always something to see in the area.

-It’s easy for anyone to start birding — you can do it practically anywhere and you don’t need much equipment.
-Whether this is your first time or you’re looking for somewhere new to explore, we’ve rounded up a list of some of the best places to see birds in San Mateo County.
+It’s easy for anyone to start bird watching — you can do it practically anywhere, and you don’t need much equipment.
+Whether this is your first time or you’re looking for somewhere new to explore, we’ve rounded up a list of some of the best places to see birds on The San Francisco Peninsula.
 Happy birding!

 This 3,000-acre habitat near downtown Redwood City offers great views of the San Francisco Bay Area and plenty of opportunities for wildlife watching.
 When visiting Bair Island, head down the flat trail to the Middle Bair Observation Deck, where you can expect to find a variety of waterfowl, shorebirds, and even harbor seals.
 You may even be able to spot a Ridgway’s Rail or salt marsh harvest mouse, two endangered species that like to hang out in the tidal channels and salt marsh vegetation.